dfyockey/XSLT_PEDS/README.md

     - unzip (required)
     - zenity (recommended)

   ** Setup **

   Simply unzip the downloaded XSLT_PEDS zip file into folder of your choice.

+  If you are planning to use the Gnome Files file manager (and perhaps other FMs), you may need to change a preference to enable running XSLT_PEDS scripts from your file manager.

+    In Gnome Files:

+    1. Click ☰

+    2. Click "Preferences"

+    3. Click "Behavior"

+    4. Under "Executable Text Files", select either "Run them" or "Ask what to do", whichever you prefer.

+    5. Close the "Preferences" window.

+  Note: Nothing tragic will happen if you try to run a script and the file mamager set up or able to do it.
+It'll just open a text editor showing program code.

   ** Usage **